 Unregulated commercial collection of freshwater turtles in southern and midwestern states is depleting native turtle populations, including those of rare map turtle species that may already be at risk of extinction.
 Freshwater turtles — called “terrapins” — are long living and slow growing, and they have low reproductive and survival rates.
 They're also facing increasing and unsustainable commercial harvest in the South and Midwest to supply food markets in Southeast Asia, as well as the pet industry.
 Removing even a few adults from the wild can cause population crashes for freshwater turtles, so large-scale collection is an added threat for turtle species already suffering from loss of important nesting areas, water pollution, and road mortality.

-In 2008, we petitioned Florida, Oklahoma, Georgia, and Texas to ban commercial harvest of all native freshwater turtles.
+In 2008 we petitioned Florida, Oklahoma, Georgia and Texas to ban commercial harvest of all native freshwater turtles.
 Oklahoma enacted a three-year moratorium on commercial harvest from public waters while studying the status of its wild turtle populations.
-Florida is considering finalizing a proposal that would ban most commercial turtle harvest in private and public waters and Georgia issued its first-ever harvest regulations in 2012.
+In 2009 Florida banned almost all commercial collection of freshwater turtles in private and public waters and Georgia issued its first-ever harvest regulations in 2012.
 We also petitioned the Texas Department of Health in 2008 to ban commercial turtle harvest from private waters in Texas.
 In 2009 the Center, along with local groups from each state, petitioned wildlife and health agencies in Arkansas, Iowa, Kentucky, Louisiana, Missouri, Ohio, South Carolina and Tennessee for a ban on commercial harvest of freshwater turtles.
-Tennessee is not expected to change harvest regulations, but in July 2016 Iowa wildlife officials proposed regulations to restrict collection and killing of common snapping turtles, painted turtles, spiny softshells and smooth softshells.
+Tennessee is not expected to change harvest regulations, and Louisiana denied our petition in January 2017, but in March 2017 Iowa adopted new regulations setting closed seasons and possession limits to restrict collection and killing of common snapping turtles, painted turtles, spiny softshells and smooth softshells.